--> Uniform | Principal's

 of a Previous Written Application from their parents/guardians.

-- A boy who has been absent from school should be admitted
+- A boy who has been absent from school will not be admitted

 to class without the Principal's signature in the calendar.